 A youth worker is a person working/volunteering with youth in the field of formal and/or non-formal education and training.
 They can participate in seminars, training courses, contact-making events and study visits, as well as observation and job-shadowing in a relevant organisation abroad.

-CCW is also participating in KA1 mobility projects for youth workers and has opened their door to allow European people to observe/job-shadow/train with us for up to one week.
+CCW is also participating in KA1 mobility projects for youth workers and has opened their door to allow European people to observe/job-shadow/train with us for 3 – 6 months.

 The participants are funded by Erasmus + projects and need to approach a sending organisation.

-At the end of their stay, the participants will receive a Youth Pass attesting their new skills.
+At the end of the programme, the participants will receive a Youth Pass and would have gained new employability skills.